What Is Operating Cash Flow (OCF) in 2026: Formula, Example, and Why It Matters

 Andrius Budnikas

+What is operating cash flow?
 Operating Cash Flow (OCF), also known as cash flow from operations, is one of the most important financial metrics used to assess a company’s financial health and operational strength.
-It reflects the actual cash a business generates through its core operations during a specific accounting period.
-This cash flow is vital because it shows whether a company can sustain its activities, invest in growth, repay obligations, and potentially return capital to shareholders – all without depending on external financing activities.
+It measures the actual cash generated by a business from its core operations during a specific accounting period.

 Unlike net income, which is shaped by accounting conventions and non-cash items such as depreciation or amortization, OCF focuses exclusively on real cash movements.
 This makes it a more accurate and transparent indicator of a company’s ability to generate liquidity from its business model.